areeseb/areeseb.github.io/mapmatching.md

 ___

-My specific problem is to ingest and integrate medium (~100k features) polyline and polygon datasets into an existing database with significant spatial overlap.
-This means that features in input data that represent the same object on the ground as a feature in the reference data set need to be dropped or merged.
+My specific problem is to ingest and integrate medium sized(~100k features) polyline and polygon datasets into an existing database with significant spatial overlap.
+This means that features in input data that represent the same object on the ground as features in the reference data set need to be dropped or merged.

 The main issue is that quality of input data is very suspect.
 There is essentially no guarantee of any shared attribute data or identical geometry.
 Additionally, the reference data set is not a proper network.
 There is no topology and no other features typical of networked data (i.e. direction, junctions/nodes, elevation, etc).
 All there is to go off is the similarity of the geometry.

 I should also note that I need to complete a similar task for both polylines and polygons.

-Given these constraints, the best I can hope for is a kind of filter that can find the obvious cases of where input an polyline or polygon is identical or very similar to the reference data.
+Given these constraints, the best I can hope for is a kind of filter that can find the obvious cases of where an input polyline or polygon is identical or very similar to the reference feature.
 Once I get the obvious cases, the rest of the close(ish) matches and be identified and corrected manually.

 Here's an example of two polylines that'd need to be merged or dropped:
 ![line_merge](images/easy_example.png)